 Add Some Bling plugin offers a selection of 9 different styles of horizontal lines and you can place them on your post with one click of a button.

 3. An assortment of boxes

 There is a large selection of boxes to choose from.
 They range from simple flat boxes to more complex shadow boxes.
 They are easily adjustable to the size you need.
 One can use them for different purposes.
 I don’t want to make this post super long so I will only share a few examples.

-Next I would like to share some of my favorite boxes, namely the shadow boxes.
+My favorite boxes are the shadow boxes.
 As I mentioned, I already have a shortcode tool but it fails to make the shadow boxes.
 I think they are so cool.
 Here are some examples:

 Below is an image of a few more boxes for different purposes.
 These boxes are pre-formated for a specific function such as download, PDF download, code insertion and so on.